Importing Your Documentation¶

 Building your documentation¶

-Within a few seconds of completing the import process, your code will automatically be fetched from your public repository, and the documentation will be built.
+Within a few seconds of completing the import process, your code will automatically be fetched from your repository, and the documentation will be built.
 Check out our Build Process page to learn more about how Read the Docs builds your docs, and to troubleshoot any issues that arise.

 Some documentation projects require additional configuration to build